 Most foreign investors interested in doing business in Malta are attracted by it because of the low taxes imposed by the authorities, however, Malta is also appealing because of the reduced business start-up costs.

-the registration for data protection which is a new procedure linked to the company registration procedure.
+- the registration for data protection which is a new procedure linked to the business registration procedure.

-If you decide to open a company here and need assistance, our law firm in Malta can guide you.
+If you decide to open a business here and need assistance, our law firm in Malta can guide you.